leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The `singlespace` environment sets a single space between the lines of the title page.
 (The `singlespace` environment is provided by the `setspace` package we included above.)

-**Note:** We don’t use the LaTeX facilities for creating title pages because they wouldn’t follow the formatting requirements.
+**Note:** We don’t use the LaTeX facilities for creating title pages because they don’t follow the formatting requirements.
 The `\maketitle` command doesn’t give enough control over the appearance.
-The `titlepage` environment causes the title page to not count toward the page count.
+And the `titlepage` environment causes the title page to not count toward the page count.

 ```latex
 \vspace*{0.5in}